 During the detection phase, the salient features of the target are widely used as detection landmarks, especially in uncooperative scenarios.
-Typical features include geometric structures such corners [Shi and Tomasi, 1994], blobs [Lindeberg, 1998], or more sophisticated features like SIFT [Lowe, 2004], SURF [Bay et al., 2008], and more recently MROGH [Fan et al., 2012], among others.
+Typical features include geometric structures such corners (Shi & Tomasi, 1994), blobs (Lindeberg, 1998), or more sophisticated features such as SIFT (Lowe, 2004), SURF (Bay, Ess, Tuytelaars, & Van Gool, 2008), and more recently MROGH (Fan, Wu, & Hu, 2012), among others.
 However, in some space applications the environment may not have sufficient salient features.
 Moreover, uncooperative methods have scale (depth) ambiguity due to the camera projection transformation.
 Thus, cooperative vision-based relative navigation methods have been proposed, which assume that some form of a priori knowledge about the target is known.
 This information is usually the existence of a known pattern on the observed object.
-Such patterns include special shapes [Saripalli et al., 2003], or especially designed patterns such as self-similar landmarks [Negre et al., 2008], Haar rectangular features [Maire et al., 2009], 2D bar code style patterns [Olson, 2011], rings structures [Velasquez et al., 2009], etc. Detection of these patterns may be computationally costly [Negre et al., 2008], or not robust to large scale changes [Saripalli et al., 2003, Cho et al., 2013, Olson, 2011, Velasquez et al., 2009], or may not provide accurate 6-DOF pose estimation [Maire et al., 2009].
+Such patterns include special shapes (Saripalli, Montgomery, & Sukhatme, 2003), or especially designed patterns such as self-similar landmarks (Negre, Pradalier, & Dunbabin, 2008), Haar rectangular features (Maire, Prasser, Dunbabin, & Dawson, 2009), two-dimensional (2D) bar code style patterns (Olson, 2011), ring structures (Velasquez et al., 2009), etc. Detection of these patterns may be computationally costly (Negre et al., 2008), or not robust to largescale changes (Cho et al., 2013; Olson, 2011; Saripalli, Montgomery, & Sukhatme, 2003; Velasquez et al., 2009), or it may not provide accurate 6-DOF pose estimation (Maire et al., 2009).

-Regarding the data association and pose estimation steps, pose estimation with given corresponding features is widely considered as a solved problem [Hartley and Zisserman, 2000], while data association remains a key problem.
-Conventionally, data association is solved by matching the feature descriptors under some mapping criterion [Neira and Tardos, 2001], and using a robust statistical framework such as RANSAC [Fischler and Bolles, 1981].
+Regarding the data association and pose estimation steps, pose estimation with given corresponding features is widely considered to be a solved problem (Hartley & Zisserman, 2000), while data association remains a key problem.
+Conventionally, data association is solved by matching the feature descriptors under some mapping criterion (Neira & Tardos, 2001) and using a robust statistical framework such as RANSAC (Fischler & Bolles, 1981).
 However, these techniques rely on the discriminatory character of the features.
 Moreover, methods utilizing distinct features require expensive feature matching steps, usually based on image patch matching or feature descriptor matching.
-For data association without distinct features, some techniques have been proposed based on robust point-set matching [Cho et al., 2013, Wong and Geffard, 2010] or image registration [Karasev et al., 2011].
+For data association without distinct features, some techniques have been proposed based on robust point-set matching (Cho et al., 2013; Wong & Geffard, 2010) or image registration (Karasev, Serrano, Vela, & Tannenbaum, 2011).
 These techniques are especially useful for cooperative cases in which the features from the target pattern are all similar, such as fiducial dots.
 Moreover, such approaches avoid expensive matching of descriptors or raw image patch matching, thus reducing the computational overhead.